-If you cannot batch your DDL statements, then avoid making many separate schema updates to a single database's schema in a given 7-day period.
+If you cannot batch your DDL statements, then avoid making many separate schema updates to a single database's schema in its retention period.
 Increase the time window in which you make schema updates to allow Cloud Spanner to remove old versions of the schema before new versions are created.

 - For some relational database management systems, there are software packages that make a long series of upgrade and downgrade schema updates to the database on every production deployment.
 These types of processes are not recommended for Cloud Spanner.